ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 #### A.1.1 Mandatory Specification Requirements

-Every custom Ordinary Opcode **must** explicitly define the following in its `.tsltype` declaration:
+Every custom Ordinary Opcode **must** explicitly define the following in its `.arxtype` declaration:

 1. **Name**
    - Must be a valid Arxil identifier (see §2.2).